zoryzhang/cobweb/README.md

 	```
 	Then for the attribute you are predicting, find the corresponding value with the highest probability.

-- To make a resembled prediction with multiple nodes, use
+- To make a combined prediction with multiple expanded nodes, use
 	```
-	CobwebTree.predict_probs_mixture(instance=inst, max_nodes, greedy, missing, obj)
+	CobwebTree.predict_probs(instance=inst, max_nodes, greedy, missing, obj)
 	```
 	where
 	* `max_nodes (int)` is the maximum number of nodes used in making an ensembled prediction.